-More of a great memory revisited than an insightful docu, HBO’s “The Wild Ride to Super Bowl 1” surfs upcoming Big Game’s hype wave as it replays the 1967 Packers-Chiefs title game through memories of several participants.
-Footage of gridiron warriors just doesn’t have the social resonance this project covets from the first frame onward.
+More of a great memory revisited than an insightful documentary, HBO’s “The Wild Ride to Super Bowl 1” surfs the upcoming Big Game’s hype wave as it replays the 1967 Packers-Chiefs title game through the memories of several participants.
+Despite the determined efforts of producers who want to liken the inaugural battle to a shift in American sensibilities and a foreteller of more complex times, the footage of gridiron warriors like Max McGee, Fred Williamson, Len Dawson and Boyd Dowler — while a blast to watch — just doesn’t have the social resonance this project covets from the first frame onward.

 “Ride” tries to place the competition within the framework of a society that is undergoing significant change.
 Indeed, there is film of Lyndon Johnson on the White House lawn; there is brief mention of the Vietnam War; and there’s even an interview with astronaut Wally Schirra, who recalls the mood of America at the time when three died in a grounded fire aboard Apollo 1.

 But all of this culture association is a stretch, since the Super Bowl has never been a reflection of the times in the manner of say, music, fashion or film.
 The more fascinating element here was the AFL-NFL merger itself, which, while certainly featured as a backdrop here, could have been the subject of a more substantial documentary on its own.